 Track Your Goal

 Not only do you want to break your resolution into smaller pieces, but you also want to find a way to track it.
 Set regular milestones so you can see your progress and keep moving forward to achieve your goals.

 Sometimes change can be subtle so it’s important to see and acknowledge the steps you’re taking.
 It’s also highly motivating to cross off your to-do items so you can feel like you’re making real progress.

 Making a diet, exercise, or mindset shift can be super challenging.
 If you’ve always done something one way, it can be really hard to simply flip a switch and start doing something completely different.
 That’s why it’s really helpful to have support.

 Support can be a workout buddy who’s waiting for you at the gym at 6 am and will be pissed if you don’t show.
 It can be a good friend to call when you’re thinking of diving into a pint of Ben and Jerry’s and want to make a better decision.

 Hiring a trainer or coach can also be very helpful.
 Investing money in your future makes you more likely to show up since you now have skin in the game.
 You also have someone to hold you accountable, show you the way, and give you step-by-step assistance to reach your goals.
-I have an 8-week program to Ignite your energy, passion, and purpose.
-It’s one-on-one coaching with feedback and help for every step of the way.
+I have a 6-week program to Ignite your health and happiness through diet, mindset, and positive action.
+It’s a group coaching program that is offered a few times a year.
+I’m also available for one-on-one coaching to help you reach your goals.

 Reframe the Goal